 Nine hours of flight and the swarm of falling LEAVES will have dropped too low to continue providing useful readings, or will be swallowed by the planet's acidic, sulfur-rich environment.

 Space swarm, the day will come

 The LEAVES mission is a beautiful evolution of NASA projects, and the fact that the agency has so far allocated only 500.000 to further develop the technology shouldn't be misleading.
-The "space swarm" project is far-reaching, it will take the necessary time but it is very promising.
+The "space swarm" project is far-reaching, it will take some time but it is very promising.

-LEAVES could someday provide scientists with crucial information about what is happening in Venus's atmosphere, an area that scientists previously hypothesized to be filled with clouds that teeming with fluctuating microbial life.
+LEAVES could someday provide scientists with crucial information about what is happening in Venus's atmosphere, an area that scientists previously speculated to be filled with clouds that teeming with fluctuating microbial life.